ART IMMERSION PROGRAM IN THE AMAZON

 * Program schedule will be created according to scientific core availability.

 All activities will be held in english, with simultaneous translations when necessary.

-We hope the the network and training process will serve as the basis for artistic research that may be deepened, transformed and shared after the program.
+We hope the network and training process will serve as the basis for artistic research that may be developed and shared after the program.
 Although the program does not carry on to a physical production, there will be project presentations and group discussion, in which the specificities of each artist will be contextualized.

 LABVERDE aims to foster the hybridity of expressions.

-Program is targeted toward adventurous individuals and nature lovers:
+Program is targeted toward adventurous individuals and nature activists:

 visual artists, musicians, writers, dancers and other cultural makers.